 Further, as part of the Closing, Conyers Park's public shareholders redeemed 32,114,818 shares of Class A common stock at a redemption price of \$10.06 per share, resulting in a \$323.1 million payment from Conyers Park's trust account proceeds and 12,885,182 shares of Class A common stock of Conyers Park existing public stockholders remain outstanding.
-Additionally, 11,250,000 shares of Conyers Park Class B common stock, par value \$0.0001 per share, held by CP Sponsor and its directors, automatically converted into shares of the Company's Class A common stock.
-As of the Closing, the PIPE Investors, Convers Park existing public stockholders, and CP Sponsor collectively held 109,675,182 shares of Class A common stock.
+Additionally, 11,250,000 shares of Conyers Park Class B common stock, par value \$0.0001 per share, held by the CP Sponsor, automatically converted into shares of Conyers Park Class A common stock.
+As of the Closing, the PIPE Investors, Conyers Park existing public stockholders, and CP Sponsor collectively held 109,675,182 shares of Class A common stock.